mykeylab/eos-stake-token/README.md

 # eos-stake-token

 SPECIFICATION:
-Bihu KEY token contract is based on the official 'eosio.token' contract, with some additional functions.
+KEY token contract is based on the official 'eosio.token' contract, with some additional functions.
 1. stake/unstake
    Staking tokens takes effect immediately.
 Unstaking tokens takes effect with delay.
 Unstaking triggers a deferred transaction, the deferred time is configurable.
    In case the deferred transaction does not execute when time is due, anyone can manually execute it by calling 'refund' method.